Blog

 Who Are Millennials and Gen Z?

 Gen Z, or centennials, refers to the generation born between 1997-2012, following millennials.
+Needless to say, this generation is also quite tech-savvy.

 Understanding Millennials and Gen Z in the Workplace